 9-11 happened before we went into Iraq.

-You might be able to make the case about Spain, but wasn't Spain attacked again after their change of government.
+You might be able to make the case about Spain, but wasn't Spain attacked again after their change of government?

 Didn't they have a little smaller terrorist attack after that?

-Um my memory is that they did.
+My memory is that they did.

 The Brits have had all kinds of terror.

-I've got a story here, and I just shoved it to the bottom of the stack because I it was just too long to go through, but that the number of attacks that the Brits, terror attacks, IRA attacks, other other kind of terrorist attacks that they have uh endured in in in the last five years uh is numerous.
+But the number of attacks that the Brits, terror attacks, IRA attacks, other kind of terrorist attacks that they have endured in the last five years is numerous.

 And I said, look at this logically.

-We are going to fight these people wherever they go, and we're gonna wipe them out, versus another group of people that's wringing their hands and going, oh, I don't know, maybe we shouldn't do this.
+We are going to fight these people wherever they go and we're going to wipe them out versus another group of people that's wringing their hands and going, oh, I don't know.

-It's only gonna bring us more terrorism.
+It's only going to bring us more terrorism.

-I don't even think I think it's a no-brainer.
+I think it's a no-brainer.

-Next question from Matt O'Hauer.
+Next question from Matt Wauer.

-Well, when you've just come through an election, Tim, and you uh you won re-election with the smallest proportion of popular vote for any British government ever, and a lot of the reason for that was Iraq.
+Well, when you've just come through an election, Tim, and you won re-election with the smallest proportion of popular vote for any British government ever, and a lot of the reason for that was Iraq.

 Are there going to be more calls for Tony Blair to get out of Iraq?